 My name is Mal.
+I get stuck in phases so there.

 Hot off winning two Emmys for writing and co-exec producing HBO’s “Game Change,” Danny Strong has been tapped to write the two-part “Hunger Games” sequel “Mockingjay” for Lionsgate.